PlatONnetwork/docs/docs/离线PlatON MTool使用手册.md

 **step5.
 Restart the session window**

-After the installation is complete, you need to <font color=red>restart the session window</font> to make the newly added environment variables take effect.
+After the installation is complete, you need to <font color=red>restart the session window  (do not restart the server, close the session window or SSH tool to reopen the window)</font> to make the newly added environment variables take effect.

 ## PlatON MTool environment variable description